-Death is a frightening experience for many.
+The thought of death is frightening for many.
 But what’s even more frightening is not knowing what will happen to your loved ones’ futures once you are gone.
 While many people choose to avoid estate planning, the sooner you prepare for the future, the less frightening it will be.

-You pick up the phone and you contact the PA trust attorneys at Fellerman & Ciarimboli.
-For decades, our estate planning lawyers have been helping clients in Philadelphia, Scranton, and Wilkes-Barre with trust creation.
+For decades, the Pennsylvania estate planning lawyers of Fellerman & Ciarimboli have been helping clients in Philadelphia, Scranton, and Wilkes-Barre with trust creation.
 We understand how difficult this situation can be.
 That’s why we will take the time to walk you through the process and make sure your family’s future is protected if something should happen to you.

 What is a Trust?